M66B/FairEmail/FAQ.md

 A complicating factor is that not all email servers support [UID EXPUNGE](https://tools.ietf.org/html/rfc4315).

 Since version 1.1485 it is possible to temporarily enable debug mode in the miscellaneous settings to disable auto expunging messages.
-Note that messages with a *\Deleted* flag will not be shown if auto EXPUNGE is enabled.
+Note that messages with a *\Deleted* flag will not be shown if AUTO EXPUNGE is enabled.

 In the debug panel, it is also possible to disable permanent delete confirmation and enable permanent delete from notifications (since version 1.2163).